Why Policies Involved In Issues Charts Matter for Your Aviation SMS

 Proper monitoring strategies for safety policies become increasingly important when management needs to make fact-based decisions regarding the effectiveness of a particular policy.
 When there are fact-based data behind the safety analysis, management gains assurance that their decisions are based not on mere hunches or speculation, but on historical safety performance.

-One great example of how this chart is useful in the following example: say your Hazard Identification policy is adversely associated with safety issues on a semi-regular basis.
+One great example of how this chart is useful is the following example: say your Hazard Identification policy is adversely associated with safety issues on a semi-regular basis.
 This would be a great indication that there is a:

-• Breakdown in the hazard identification process;
+- Breakdown in the hazard identification process;

-• Possible lack of communicating the policy;
+- Possible lack of communicating the policy;

-• Missing piece(s) of information in the hazard identification policy; or
+- Missing piece(s) of information in the hazard identification policy; or

-• Overlap in related policies that leads to confusion.
+- Overlap in related policies that leads to confusion.

 Through further investigation of each related safety issue in your aviation safety database, you should be able to identify the common problem that needs to be addressed in your processes.